 You can reach this stunning beach via the NRTA shuttle or a 5.5-mile bike ride via the paved bike path.

 Low Beach is 7 miles from the town of Nantucket and is situated between Tom Nevers Pond and the village of Sconset.
-There is plenty of room on this long and wide beach.
-It is perfect for people who want to avoid crowds and like some privacy.
-There are no lifeguards, and no food services, so make sure you pack some food and drinks before taking off to this beach.
+There is plenty of room on this long and wide beach, so it is perfect for people who want to avoid crowds and like some privacy.
+There are no lifeguards or food services, so pack some food and drinks before taking off to this beach.

 It has heavy surf with strong currents but offers a stunning view of the Atlantic.
 Plus, unless posted otherwise, beach driving is allowed from 6 a.m. to 10 p.m.

 Owned and maintained by the Nantucket Land Bank, the Western Avenue beach is absolutely gorgeous.
 Keep in mind that only three parking spaces are available by the beach.
-Also, there is a long set of gradual stairs and a lengthy sandy path that you will need to pass through to get to the beach.
+Also, there is a long set of gradual stairs and a lengthy sandy path you must pass through to get to the beach.
 Still, it is within walking distance of Surfside Beach.

 At the beach entrance, there are some benches where you can sit to rest and enjoy the incredible view.
 There are no lifeguards on duty.

-Nobadeer Beach is a wide beach near the Nantucket Memorial Airport.
-It is particularly popular among younger people.
+Nobadeer Beach is a wide beach near the Nantucket Memorial Airport and is particularly popular among younger people.
 Very little parking is available, and you will need to walk down some steep steps to reach this beach.